parmentf/browser-ector/README.md

 ector = new Ector('botname', 'username');
 ```

+## Demonstration

+You can take a look at the example page, and [talk to
+ECTOR](http://parmentf.github.com/browser-ector/ector.html) (name it `ECTOR`,
+it will recognize its name).

+At this moment, your name is `Guy`, guy.
+OK?

 ## Release History
 * 2013/01/09: version 0.1.3: add save/load in the example
 * 2013/01/09: version 0.1.2: fix Firefox's version